 Ask your doctor if your athlete can aid with a tea tree oil treatment.
 Tea tree oil may cause some people to have contact dermatitis.

 How Long Does an Athlete’s Foot Last?

 Athlete’s foot infections can range from minor to severe.
 Some clear up immediately, while others persist for a long period.
 Antifungal therapy is typically effective for athlete’s foot infections.

 However, fungal infections can be difficult to eradicate.
 Long-term antifungal drug treatment may be required to prevent athlete’s foot infections from recurring.

 Is Athlete’s Foot Contagious?

-Above is information about an athlete’s foot.
+Above is information about cause how to get an athlete’s foot and treatment.
 Hope this article helps you to have more understanding about Athlete’s foot as well as how to prevent and treat the disease.